babylonlabs-io/babylon-deployment/deployments/btcstaking-bitcoind/README.md

 - **Vigilante Reporter** daemon: Keeps track of the BTC network's state in Babylon and detects Babylon checkpoints that have received a BTC timestamp (i.e. have been confirmed in BTC)
+- **Vigilante BTC Staking Tracker** daemon: Tracks the state of every BTC delegation on the BTC network and reports important events (e.g., activation, unbondings) to the Babylon network
 - A **BTC simnet** acting as the BTC network, operated through a bitcoind node

 ### Expected Docker state post-deployment